Perrottarichard/pop-shop-client/README.md

 # Pop-Shop Demo (client)

 This project is the client side of a demo, full-stack Typescript/NodeJS e-commerce web app.
+The client is written in Typescript

 The client is hosted at:
 https://pop-shop.netlify.app